ptro-development/docker-centos6-python-development/README.md

 - Vim Syntastic
 - etc ...

 are available.
-Look for more details at relevant ansible module triggered from dockerfile.
+Look for more details at relevant ansible module triggered from *dockerfile*.

 # To build python docker image run (this will take a while so get some tee / coffee)
 ```